Status

 Use cases example :

-• Yellow button pressed on one node board ==> A led switches ON on each other node board.
+• Yellow button pressed on one node board ==> A led turns ON on each other node board in the network (including the emitter).

-• Red button pressed on one node board ==> The led switches OFF on each other node board.
+• Red button pressed on one node board ==> The led switches OFF on each other node board in the network (including the emitter).

 An other switch ON/OFF message can be sent with adaptive flooding downlink from the sink to the nodes, in Unicast (only to one node), Multicast (to some nodes identified by the same group address), or in Broadcast (to all the nodes in the network).
-This message can be sent using Wirepas Terminal or the backend python script contained in the “backend_scripts” folder.
+This message can be sent using Wirepas MQTT Console or the backend python script contained in the “backend_scripts” folder.
 Both of the methods will be presented.

-Sending message with Wirepas Terminal :
+Sending message with Wirepas MQTT Console :

 • The source and destination endpoints are y default set to 25 in this application.
-To know more about the endpoints, refer to the “Wirepas Massive Concept” [1].
-In the main Wirepas Terminal window bottom configuration menu, enter 25 in “From Endpoint” and “To Endpoint” fields.
+To know more about the endpoints, refer to the “Wirepas Mesh Concepts” [1].
+In the Messages tab of MQTT Console, in the configuration menu, enter 25 in “Src EP” (Source Endpoint) and “Dest EP” (Destination Endpoint) fields.

 Send mode